bbatsov/metaredux/_posts/2021-10-28-projectile-turns-10.md

 and I wouldn't have learned the valuable lessons that I learned in process of developing and maintaining it.
 Projectile will forever have a special place in my heart!
 Here's to the next decade and whatever new adventures and challenges it may hold!
 Cheers!

-[^1]: I did start Emacs Prelude in the same year, so it's a bit hard to say which one was truly first, but it mind it was always Projectile.
+[^1]: I did start Emacs Prelude in the same year, so it's a bit hard to say which one was truly first.
+In my mind, however, it has always been Projectile.
 [^2]: That also prompted me to write my [(in)famous rant about the poor state of the Linux desktop experience](https://batsov.com/articles/2011/06/11/linux-desktop-experience-killing-linux-on-the-desktop/).
 [^3]: By the way - these days Projectile is available on the new NonGNU ELPA package repository, that's going to be enabled by default in Emacs 28.